-Certain financial and demographic information of the Metropolitan Government is set forth in Appendix B. Certain financial information about the District Energy System is set forth in Appendix C. The forms of opinions of Bond Counsel are attached hereto as Appendix D, and the form of Continuing Disclosure Certificate is attached as Appendix E.
+Certain financial and demographic information of the Metropolitan Government is set forth in Appendix B. The form of opinion of Bond Counsel is attached hereto as Appendix C, and the form of Continuing Disclosure Certificate is attached as Appendix D.